whistlegraph/aesthetic-computer/README.txt

 😀 TODO 😆

 🌟 Projects in Progress (PIP) 🌟
-  - [🟠] Remove "fuck" handle.
-  - [] Add a "handles" directory to scroll through all active handles.
-  - [] Should you be able to chat after logging out via the "Pre-Authorized" array?
-Seems kinda safe...
+  - [*] Should you be able to chat after logging out via the "Pre-Authorized" array?
+Seems kinda unsafe, hmm...
 24.05.20.20.54
   - [] Make sure the handle always shows and not the Create handle button so long as the user is logged in... this could be done by retrieving the handle in auth0.
   - [] Fix blanking prompt updates.
+  - [*] Add a "handles" directory to scroll through all active handles.
+  - [] Auto-link handles and single quoted words.
+    - [] color coded words in chat via kidlisp / how to integrate kidlisp?

   - [] Separate README from TODO and make TODO visible in the system to help the conversation along.
        - [] Give chat messages a UUID / reference number so they can be linked in the TODO.
 Technically this can be a time window query that is something like `🗨️:system:56262-72837` for a range or just an exact / closest match if a single integer is given.
-  - [] Auto-link handles and single quoted words.
-  - [] color coded words in chat via kidlisp / how to integrate kidlisp?
   + Done
+  - [x] Remove "fuck" handle.
   - [x] Add an "admin:strip-handle" command.
     - [x] Which calls the handle.js function and is able to strip / erase a user's handle if the runner